epfl-ada/ada-2023-project-teamcajare2023/README.md

 - Cluster character types from the movie plots ( ANNA-ROSE DESCRIPTION)

 ### Part 3 : Analysis of the reception of movies by the public
-- Analysis of the correlation of actresses in a movie and IMDb ratings with a linear regression
+- Analysis of the correlation of actresses in a movie and IMDb ratings with a linear regression, calculate statistical significance
-- Analysis of the correlation of actresses in a movie and Bos Office Revenue with a linear regression
+- Analysis of the correlation of actresses in a movie and Bos Office Revenue with a linear regression, calculate statistical significance
 - Analysis of award wining movies with the oscar dataset
 - According to the Bechdel test result analysis of the reception of the movie